cslant/telegram-git-notifier-docs/usage/first_test.md

 # 🤖 First test the bot

+Some commands are available to test the bot.

 ## Start message

 Now you can send a message to your bot, and you will receive a welcome message from the bot.